dopeboy/tlmslackapprenticeshipcirriculum/units/unit0/lesson2.md

 If we're building our user registration module, we care whether our users can understand our front end form easily.
 Do we have validation to assist when they choose a weak password?
 How is the validation performed: on the frontend so they are immediately made aware (but perhaps more stress inducing) or throught the backend where there's a longer delay?
 Design and user experience, among other disciplines, are pulled in for usability testing.

+### Accessibility

+Accessibility testing is a subset of usability testing.
+It is done so "...that the application being tested is usable by people with disabilities like hearing, color blindness, old age and other disadvantaged groups" [6].
+One classic accessibility test is to verify screen reader compatibility.
+Screen readers will narrate over a page so that visually impaired users can still use it.

+### Localization

+When a product is made for an international audience, foreign speakers are consulted to perform translation services.
+Many times, as words or phrases are embedded into a product, the context can completely throw off their placement.
+Some languages use character sets that occupy a lot of screen real estate which might lead to cut off text or readabiity issues.
+This is where QA testing with foreign language experts is needed [7].

 ### Security

 Assessing the security of a system is an entire field in itself.
 Most organizations have internal teams devoted to performing security testing.
 There has been a growing trend to separate security  testing from quality assurance.
 We encourage the reader to pursue further reading here.